OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 - How many applications need to be deployed during the window
 - How long, on average, each deployment will take.
 If you are unsure, we recommend starting with 30 minutes.

 Knowing those three items, you can calculate the number of "deployment minutes" required.
 Deploying 50 applications, each taking 30 minutes during the deployment window, will require 1,500 "deployment minutes."
 Then we can divide that by the duration of the window, for example, two hours or 120 minutes.
 1,500 divided by 120 is 12.5, which is the minimum task cap.
-That is making a number of assumptions, everything goes perfectly, the deployments have no dependencies, if there are dependencies, it is low.
-A reasonable task cap would be 15 to 20.
+That minimum task cap makes a number of assumptions regarding your deployment, namely everything goes perfectly and there are no failures or retries.
+In this example, a reasonable task cap would be 15 to 20.

 A rule of thumb is: When you see more and more tasks being queued, then it's time to add capacity.